Developer Terms and Conditions

 2.4 Application Development-Requirements

-2.4.1 The Application must be developed in accordance with any guidelines published by Reapit from time to time, the Developer Requirements and the Application User Terms must comply with the Application User Terms Principles;
+and the relevant Application User Terms must comply with the Application User Terms Principles.

-2.4.2 The scope of the Application must conform to the permissions requested by the Developer in relation to that Application;
+2.4.2 The scope of each Application must conform to the permissions requested by the Developer in relation to that Application.

-2.4.4 The Application must consume APIs in line with the description of the Application.
+2.4.4 Each Application must consume APIs in line with the description of the Application.

 2.5 Application Approval-First Approval

-2.5.1 Applications must be submitted for approval by Reapit:
+2.5.1 Each Application must be submitted to Reapit for approval:

-(a) prior to an application being published on the Reapit Platform; and (b) after making any changes to an Approved Application’s functionality, features, operating model or description.
+(b) in the case of an Approved Application, after making any changes to its functionality, features, operating model or description.

-2.5.5 For the avoidance of doubt, no Application shall be listed by Reapit in the App Marketplace unless it has been explicitly approved by Reapit in writing and such approval shall never be deemed.
+2.5.5 For the avoidance of doubt, no Application will be listed by Reapit in the App Marketplace unless it has been explicitly approved by Reapit in writing and such approval will never be deemed.

 2.6 Reapit’s Right of Approvals and Review-After First Approval